Institutes & Centers

 ESTABLISHING NEW INSTITUTES OR CENTERS

-In order to establish a new University institute or center,* a proposer completes the USF Institutes and Centers Establishment Form.
-The form includes questions on the mission and goals, organizational structure, and projected budget off the institute or center.
-Completed forms are submitted to Rebecca Gibbons in the Office of Decision Support (ODS) Institutional Effectiveness (IE) team at email@example.com.
+In order to establish a new University Institute or Center, a proposer completes the *USF Institutes and Centers Establishment Form.
+The form includes questions on the mission and goals, organizational structure, and projected budget off the Institute or Center.
+Completed forms are submitted to the Institutional Effectiveness (IE) unit in the Office of Decision Support (ODS), at firstname.lastname@example.org.

-When completing the Establishment Form, there should be alignment between the project budget with the full-time equivalency (FTE) that faculty and staff will dedicate to the center, and attention to specific plans to seek funding.
+When completing the Establishment Form, there should be alignment between the project budget with the full-time equivalency (FTE) that faculty and staff will dedicate to the Institute or Center, and attention to specific plans to seek funding.

 REPORTING REQUIREMENTS FOR CENTERS AND INSTITUTES